paveloom/paveloom.dev/content/pensieve/how-to-transcode-a-video-for-lbry-before-uploading.md

   with a buffer equal to 5000 Kb/s;
 - `-movflags +faststart` tells FFmpeg to move the «moov atom» (the metadata) from the end of the file to its beginning to improve playback in browsers;
-- `-c:a aac -b:a 160k` tells FFmpeg to transcode the audio with bitrate equal to 160 kb/s.
+- `-c:a aac -b:a 160k` tells FFmpeg to transcode the audio using the native `AAC` codec with constant bitrate equal to 160 kb/s.

 An alternative option for transcoding a horizontal video with increased bitrate, better